 The purpose of the hearing is to provide an opportunity for both the accuser and the accused to give a full account of the circumstances and facts involved.
-Generally, a hearing will take place prior to the University enforcing any disciplinary action; however, if the student is accused of a violation that results in criminal prosecution or is of a nature that may endanger or disrupt the well-being of the University community, the student may be suspended from the University or residence halls (interim suspension) until the hearing can be scheduled.
+Generally, a hearing will take place prior to the University enforcing any disciplinary action; however, if the student is accused of a violation that results in criminal prosecution or is of a nature that may endanger or disrupt the well-being of the University community, the student may be suspended from the University or residence halls on an interim basis (interim suspension) until the hearing can be scheduled.

 Composition of the SCHB and responsibilities of the Chair

 1. Student Affairs administrators serve as standing members of the SCHB.
 A hearing board shall be comprised of the Chair and three standing members.
 The responsibilities of the Chair, who is not a voting member, shall include:

 a.
 Protecting the students’ rights throughout the judicial process.

 b.
 Contacting the standing members of the SCHB to notify them of the date, time, and location of the hearing.

 c.
 Notifying the Vice President for Student Affairs of the SCHB’s decision and recommendations.
 In those cases in which a student is suspended or expelled from the University, the Registrar, Office of Business & Finance, and Admissions Offices shall also be notified (to the extent allowed by FERPA).

 d.
 Taking all responsible steps to ensure that any imposed sanction is carried out by the student.